Connor Toms, Computer Science Subject Advisor

 Post examination is always best practice to reflect upon our teaching.
 Active Results is a free results analysis service which helped me review the exam performance of my students.
 This allowed myself to highlight areas of improvement and make that a part of my planning for the upcoming year.

 Building networks is an effective way of gathering the expertise of others in the same position as you.
-During my time teaching OCR courses Teacher networks were a great way of to collaborate with other teachers and were another good way to get in touch with the team of subject advisors.
+During my time teaching OCR courses, teacher networks were a great way to collaborate with other teachers and were another good way to get in touch with the team of subject advisors.

 These events allowed me to discuss teaching and assessment, share ideas and best practice and build supportive networks.

 Choosing a new course or moving to a new awarding organisation is a big step.
 Personally, I found that OCR had every need I had covered through either CPD, networks, or direct conversations with their team of subject advisors.